-- Clerical mistakes on your ticket means it will be dropped.
-If your ticket was written with some inaccuracy in your name, time the ticket was issued, or your license plate number, it will not automatically be dropped.
+If your ticket was written with an error in your name, time the ticket was issued, or your license plate number, it will not automatically be dropped.
 The judge will likely amend the ticket to display the correct information.